Coolidge–Rising House

 The Coolidge–Rising House is a house in Spokane, Washington, United States.
 It was designed by John K. Dow, and built in 1906.
 It was the residence of Alfred Coolidge, a financier, until Henry Rising, a long-time editor of the Spokane Daily Chronicle, bought it in 1924.
+It is located within the bounds of the NRHP-listed Ninth Avenue Historic District.